← FRACTALREALITY.CA

 • Both people remain independent thinkers

 In every case, the difference between performed and lived is the same: a living quality is present or absent.
-Plasticity at the boundary, access through the space, curiosity at the center, validation at the whole.
-The deception kills all four.
+Plasticity at the boundary, access through the space, reliability along the line, curiosity at the center, validation at the whole.
+The deception kills all five.
 The cure restores them.

 WHY THE VIRTUES CANNOT BE FAKED